6 reasons small businesses need to adopt sustainable solutions

 As Europe's largest online retailer, an overhaul of their partnerships is no small feat.
 Zalando has said that any collaborators that do not stack up against the Higg Brand and Retail Module ranking system will be removed from next year.

 Zalando is not alone in taking a hard-line stance toward sustainability.
 Other brands are making sweeping changes to appeal to younger generations of customers and future-proof their supply chains.
+Amazon is another example of an organization tightening up its environmental protection requirements.

 Supply chains are undergoing a major eco-minded overhaul as more and more companies look to distance themselves from accusations of greenwashing.
 Down the line, businesses that overlook sustainability may find themselves shut out of lucrative partnerships.